Maciejnecka/Mediporta-task/README.md

 Now, you're ready to explore and modify the TagList.

 ## 🙋‍♂️ Connect With Me
-Hope you enjoy using TagList!
+I hope you enjoy using TagList!
 Feel free to connect with me for any questions or feedback.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/maciek-n%C4%99cka/)</br>